estuary/flow/site/docs/concepts/captures.md

 ### Specification

-Creating a pull capture results in a YAML configuration in the following format:
+Pull captures are defined in Flow specification files per the following format:

 ```yaml
 # A set of captures to include in the catalog.